frankgiordano/PlatformTracker/README.md

 may have deployed to production.
 From the incidents, trends can be identifed which may lead to root cause solutions and enhancement projects.
 As such, this application has a very small project management component.

-Overall, this project was more of a POC and tech stack learning exercise.
 You may find this application useful and you are welcome to use it.
-The basic incident management should be generic enough to adpat to any incident tracking you may need.
+The basic incident management provided may be generic enough to adapt for any incident tracking needs.

-I am posting this project for educational proposes, and I intend to continue to develop this project in my spare time if any :) I have areas I may polish.
-I may rewrite the UI with a new version of angular, and I may rewrite the back end in kotlin.
-As such, I may evolve the project as a place to learn and experiment.
+I am posting this project for educational proposes, and I intend to continue to develop this project in my spare time.
+I may evolve the project as a place to learn and experiment.

 ## Setup, Installation, and running the application:

-1 - Install Java 8
+1 - Install Java 7 and above

 2 - Install Maven